How Long Does Fentanyl Stay In Your System?

 Fentanyl Drug Overdose

-With the addition of Covid, there has also been a spike in overdose deaths and overall drug abuse leaving many healthcare institutions and treatment programs working hard to treat this growing issue.
+As a result of the Covid-19 pandemic, there has also been a spike in overdose deaths and overall drug abuse leaving many healthcare institutions and treatment programs working hard to treat this growing issue.

 The risk of overdose is increased when you consume too high an amount of the drug itself and your body goes into shock.
 Your breathing or heart rate may become too slow or stop altogether.